01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 PATH B

-Full asset acquisition
+Full brand and asset acquisition

 Best for